tpow/wp-manual-image-crop/readme.txt

 === Manual Image Crop ===
-Contributors: tomasz.sita
+Contributors: tomasz.sita, mcaskill
 Tags: crop, cropping, thumbnail, featured image, gallery, images, picture, image, image area Tested up to: 4.3.1
 Requires at least: 3.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WB5ZQWGUM7T96
-Stable tag: 1.12
+Stable tag: 1.13

-Plugin allows you to manually crop all the image sizes registered in your WordPress theme (in particular featured image).
+Plugin allows you to manually crop all the image sizes registered in your WordPress theme (including the featured image).

 == Description ==
-Plugin allows you to manually crop all the image sizes registered in your WordPress theme (in particular featured image).
+Plugin allows you to manually crop all the image sizes registered in your WordPress theme (including the featured image).

 Simply click on the "Crop" link next to any image in your media library.
 The "lightbox" style interface will be brought up and you are ready to go.
 Whole cropping process is really intuitive and simple.